sezermehmed/PC-Configurator/README.md

 ```bash
  sudo -u postgres psql
  ```
-Since the default “postgres” user does not have a password, you should set it yourself.
+Since the default “postgres” memory does not have a password, you should set it yourself.
 ```bash
 \password postgres
 ```